1f604/dropass/readme.md

 4. You can then edit your file.
 Be sure to save before closing.

 ## Keyboard shortcuts:
-### - Ctrl-s to save file (file will be automatically encrypted with your master password when saved - plaintext will be deleted - gone -  once you close the editor)
+### - Ctrl-s to save file (file will be automatically encrypted with your master password when saved - plaintext will be deleted - gone -  once you close the editor).
+Cool thing to notice is that every time you save, a new IV will be randomly generated so the ciphertext will be completely different to before!
+Pretty cool imo.
 ### - Ctrl-q to close editor

 # Please be aware that the undo function is currently very buggy so don't count on being able to undo any changes you make to the file.